Code-Institute-Submissions/the-shamans-cat/README.md

     * Gallery of 9 photos – Array of photos using Fancybox – Responsive across all devices.
 To attract interest showing pictures of Peru, my training etc. also gives credibility.

+- #### Rates page

+    * Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.

+    * contains a clear pricing structure

+    *FAQs covering questions clients might ask.
+Alternate subtle colours between questions to break up blocks of text.
+Uses collapsible text to expand answers.
+Not yet sure what collapse to use here?
+Bootstrap 4 again?

 - #### Contact page